speedyfriend433/mdcX/README.md

 ## Requirements

 -   An iOS device
--   An iOS version where the underlying file-zeroing technique is adjustive.
+-   An iOS version where the underlying file-zeroing technique is adjustive. (below iOS 18.4)
 -   Xcode to build the project.

 ## Building and Installation